OwenMasculinity/academic-kickstart/content/home/about.md

 # Biography

 Owen Zhang is a master of artificial intelligence at the Intelligent Computing Lab, Tsinghua University.
-He research interests include computer vision, natural language processing and machine learning.
+His research interests include computer vision, natural language processing and machine learning.
 He has worked in Tencent, Google, Minute Data Information Technology.